I was interviewed by Cairns-based Philippa Bowman, Pre/Postnatal Fitness Expert at Nurtured Fitness.

 - An increase in appetite is normal and to be expected in pregnancy.
 It’s the natural biological response of being pregnant and a way of ensuring you eat more to nourish yourself and your baby.
 The second and third trimester is the time where you will find yourself eating a little bit extra than usual because of the increased requirements to grow your baby.
 You may find overall that your frequency of eating changes.
 E.g morning sickness.
 For me, eating regularly helped to relieve morning sickness, which therefore helped me to feel better.
 Everyone is different.
 If you didn’t get hungry, I would be concerned for you.
 If you ignored your appetite (hunger), I’d also be concerned for you too.
 Please seek non-diet dietetic advice if you are worried about your appetite or nutrition.

 - Just because you eat more, doesn’t mean you will put on weight or “too much” weight (whatever too much weight means).
 Eating more food does not directly correlate with weight gain.
 The body is complex.
 The body will do what it needs to do.
-Calories in does not equal calories out.
-This is such an over simplified way of looking at nutrition, that does not account for the body’s preference for maintaining its body set point or homeostasis.
+Calories in do not equal calories out.
+This is such an oversimplified way of looking at nutrition, that does not account for the body’s preference for maintaining its body set point or homeostasis.
 Yes, weight gain in pregnancy is normal, required and to be expected.
-Dieting and worrying about nutrition or body image is not helpful in pregnancy or at any other times in the life span.
+Dieting and worrying about nutrition or body image is not helpful in pregnancy or at any other times in the lifespan.

 - Basic nutrition advice for pregnant mums – Food Standards Australia New Zealand recommend folic acid and iodine supplementation for pregnant women.
 Folic acid is recommended for women planning a pregnancy (about 3 months before conception).
 Iodine is also recommended during breastfeeding.
 If you are struggling with nutrition, a multi-vitamin and multi-mineral supplement containing the folic acid and iodine may be helpful.
 With food, focus on intuitive eating to meet your nutritional requirements.